m-dml/m-dml.github.io/index.md

 We publish our code on [github](https://github.com/m-dml), and are committed to software sharing as a principle of open and reproducible science.

 ## Open Positions
 A [postdoc position](https://hereon.de/career/vacancies/022808/index.php.en) is currently available in our group with an application deadline of Sep.
-25.
+25. Applications can be submitted **only** through the [Hereon website](https://hereon.de/career/vacancies/022808/index.php.en), but feel free to email [David](mailto:david.greenberg@hereon.de) with questions.

 We have an opening for a Masters student interested in carrying out research for a thesis project--please write to [David](mailto:david.greenberg@hereon.de) with a CV and statement of interest.